 Why We Don’t Like To Set A Time

-It’s good to get organised but come homeschoolers baulk at setting times to home school because they would argue that children are always learning and we need to wait for the learning opportunities to arise and then facilitate learning.
+It’s good to get organised but some homeschoolers balk at setting times to home school because they argue that children are always learning and we need to wait for the learning opportunities to arise and then facilitate learning.
 However, I find it hard to drop everything in order to take advantage of all those learning opportunities available.
 To give me peace of mind and to accomplish things other than home school I need structure in my day.

 I am reluctant to put a time figure on this because I know others will feel differently.
 But here goes!

 How Many Hours Do You Homeschool – Per Grade